Last updated: September 19, 2020

 Dateline: Kaunas, Lithuania

-Last week, I shared how ethnic Lithuanians can claim Lithuanian citizenship through ancestry.
+We recently shared how ethnic Lithuanians can claim Lithuanian citizenship through ancestry.

-The process is a lot easier for those whose Lithuanian ancestors left the country during Soviet or German occupation.
+The process is a lot easier for those whose Lithuanian ancestors left the country during the Soviet or German occupation.
 Of course, Jews were a chief target in Lithuania and elsewhere during Nazi occupation.

 The Law of Return has been discussed as a second passport strategy before, but the exact details have often been somewhat unclear.